openenergymonitor/build-workshop/emontx-pixel-emonesp/emontx/readme.md

 ![09](images/build0010.jpg)

-### Step 8: Firmware
+## Next > emonTx Upload Firmware

-See [firmware folder](firmware/Readme.md) for infomation about how to upload the Arduino compatiable firmware.
+See [emontx/firmware folder](firmware/Readme.md) for infomation about how to upload the Arduino compatiable firmware to the emonTx.